Don’t Let Tennis Elbow Keep You Sidelined This Summer

 - Pain often begins as mild and worsens over weeks and months

-- Usually, no specific injury associated with the start of symptoms
+- Usually, no specific injury is associated with the start of symptoms

 - Pain or burning on the outer part of your elbow